 Take a look around your front or backyard and think about how the existing trees or shrubs affect the light in your home throughout the year.
 Too many bushy trees can keep the sun out of your home, making it feel colder inside.
 If this is the case, it might be worth getting out the garden shears and giving your greenery a good pruning.
 On the flipside, if you don’t have any trees that are protecting you from the harsh sunlight, consider talking to a landscaper about planting trees that can provide more shelter from the sun.
 With the right plants placed in the right locations, it’s an effective way to reduce summer heat.

 Over 30% of heat is lost during the winter and gained in the summer via your windows, so insulating this part of your house is a smart place to start.
-Double glazed windows are ideal for insulation, as they’re incredibly effective way to keep heat out in summer and keep heat inside in winter.
+Double glazed windows are ideal for insulation, as they’re an incredibly effective way to manage heat gain and heat loss throughout the year.
 The only downside to double glazing is that it can be quite expensive.
-The next best option is installing window blinds, curtains, shutters or awnings, as their heat reflective design can keep the sun out of your home and keep it cooler.
+The next best option is installing window blinds, thermal curtains, shutters or awnings, as their heat reflective design can keep the sun out of your home and keep it cooler.

 Energy efficient window treatments

 Popular indoor window coverings such as Roman blinds, curtains, roller blinds, vertical blinds, day and night blinds and panel blinds can all be customised with insulating blockout fabric.
 The thick fabric that makes up blockout blinds is great for keeping your home at a more comfortable temperature during the winter and summer months.